RicardoPBarbosa/interview-tests-reviewer/README.md

 ![Metric Management](./assets/metric-management.png)

+📊 If you want some example metrics & groups, these are the ones I am using (at the time I wrote this).
+[Download them here](./assets/example-metrics.json)

 ## Submit Review
 Page with the tools needed to make your review.
 * Give a score by metric